cflanery-data/caraf_portfolio/README.md

 # About Me
 Hi, my name is Cara Flanery (she/her/hers)!
 I'm a Master of Entertainment Industry Management (MEIM) student at Heinz College at CMU!
 I'm from West Virginia, and my favorite color is orange!
 I am dedicated, creative, and always willing to learn new things.
 I bring a diverse skill set in project management, marketing, and content creation.
 My experience ranges from leading film and digital media projects to managing case files in legal and financial settings.

-I am looking forward to broadening my horizons by taking this class, Telling Stories with Data, as I'm very excited to learn a bit more about GitHub, Tableau, and design, as well as the creation of data visualizations.
+I have definitely broadened my horizons by taking this class, Telling Stories with Data.
+I am very excited to have learned a bit more about GitHub, Tableau, and design, as well as the creation of data visualizations.
 I hope you enjoy viewing my work, and welcome to my portfolio!

-# What I Hope to Learn
+# What I Have Learned
 This class is very unique as it draws on multiple disciplines.
-I have not used any of the software in this class before, so I'm interested in learning how to use them.
+I have not used any of the software in this class before, so I have definitely brushed up my tech skills throughout the course!

 1. Tableau Basics
 2. GitHub Basics
-3. HTML and (possibly) some CSS
+3. HTML and some CSS
 4. Better Design Principles (for the Portfolio and for Data Visualizations)
 5. Making and maintaining a portfolio
 6. Critique Skills